VertexUI/VertexGUI/Docs/WidgetClassOverview.md

 # User Generated Events

-Every class inheriting from Widget (or LeafWidget, ContentfulWidget, because they are subclasses of Widget) allows for registering handlers for a set of user generated events.
+Every class inheriting from Widget (or LeafWidget, ComposedWidget, because they are subclasses of Widget) allows for registering handlers for a set of user generated events.

 These are:
 - onMouseEnter